×

 São Paulo FAQ

-What is the best time to visit São Paulo?
+What is the best time of year to visit São Paulo?

-The best time to visit São Paulo is from March to May and from September to November, as the weather is pleasant and the city is less crowded.
+The best time to visit São Paulo is during the shoulder seasons, from March to May and September to November.
+The weather is pleasant, with warm temperatures and less rainfall compared to the summer months (December to February), and fewer crowds than the peak season.

-What are some popular tourist attractions in São Paulo?
+What are some of the top attractions to see in São Paulo?

 help ukraine